ninadharish/Path-Planning-Dijkstra-Algorithm/readme.md

 ![alt text](/output/output1.png)

 The path from the initial point (6,6) to the goal point (130,100) is found using the Dijkstra Algorithm.
-This path is shown in blue.
+The nodes explored are depicted in green.
+The optimal path is shown in blue.

 ![alt text](/output/output2.png)